 Good lighting can help overcome some visual problems and in particular the avoidance of white boards and white paper.

-Our only advice would be that if you suspect Visual Stress is causing a problem do try our relatively cheap coloured overlays to find the colour that best works or alternatively get an assessment.
+Our only advice would be that if you suspect Visual Stress is causing a problem do try our relatively cheap coloured overlays to find the colour that best works or alternatively get an assessment from a qualified optometrist.
 If you are considering spending large sums of money on coloured reading glasses do ensure that you go to a qualified optometrist to get this done.